 Wheble, R and Channon SB.
 2018.
 How do vets use anatomy in first opinion practice?
 Vet Ed 2018.

 Channon S., Powney, S., Nicoll S., Crook A., Bryant B., Wilson F., Krajewska D., Dixon J and Weller, R. 2018.
 Equine Distal Limb Anatomy and Imaging: Creation and Evaluation of an Open Access Educational Resource.
 Vet Ed 2018.

 Bietzk, E., Weller, R., Simons, V and Channon SB.
 Anatomy teaching, a “model” answer?
 2018.
 Evaluating "Geoff", a painted anatomical horse, as a tool for enhancing topographical anatomy learning.
 Vet Ed 2018.

 Channon, S. 2015.
 “Students as partners in anatomy teaching development”.
 Winter Meeting of the Anatomical Society.
 [Keynote speaker].

 Johnson, A and Channon, S.B.
 2015.
 Do they snooze and lose?
 Development of a valid and reliable assessment for evaluation of anatomical knowledge loss/gain during a 5 year clinical undergraduate degree program.
 Winter Meeting of the Anatomical Society.

-Sarah teaches anatomy and related subjects to BVetMed, Graduate Year, BSc Bioveterinary Science, and Gateway Students.
-She leads the Locomotor strand (BVetMed) and is Year Leader for BVetMed Year 2.
+Sarah teaches anatomy and related subjects to BVetMed, BSc Bioveterinary Science, and Gateway Students.
+She co-leads the Locomotor strand (BVetMed) and is Co-Year Leader for the Graduate Accelerated BVetMed Year.